ZeroCooL-555/CTF/10an/pwn/zerocool/solve.md

 ### The Attack

 Starting out we send the program a username in this case `debug` after that we grab the two leaked addresses.
 Now we are prompted for a password, we pass in our 27 A's and then call the first leaked address.
 After having called the first address we add `4 bytes` worth of padding to be able to set the parameter for the first function.
-If done correctly we should have a call to `system` with the parameter `/bin/sh`.
+If done correctly we should have a call to `shell` with the parameter `/bin/sh`.

 ```python
 #!/usr/bin/python3